SaundersKevin/teenytiny/README.md

 INPUT assigns user input to a given variable.
 As of <=1.1.0 this has to be a new variable

 The stack has a default size of 32.
-It is interacted with using POP, PUSH AND PEEK.
+It is interacted with using POP, PUSH, and PEEK.
 POP will take the top off the stack and assigns the result to a variable.
 PUSH pushes a value onto the stack.
 PEEK assigns the value of the top of the stack to a variable.

 See the examples/ folder for some example programs